Skip to main content

 Delivering the goods

-Will and I each got one ‘biggin’ in the double-digit range and a few each in the 7- to 8-pound class.
+Will and I each got on bones in the double-digit range and a few in the 7- to 8-pound class.
 Almost all the more significant bones were caught in the evening.
-We got lucky, tidally, but Jeff said that doesn’t matter much at all.
-Jeff said, “The bones are always here, but late in the day on an incoming tide brings the XL single bones come in along with the occasional larger permit.
-The flats you are fishing hasn’t seen much angler activity since maybe June.”
-Adding it was likewise with many of the creeks, channels and mangrove-bordered water we fished – inside the Acklins Bight and south to French Wells and beyond all the way to Windsor Point and west to Acklins.
+We got lucky, but Jeff said that does not matter much.
+Jeff said,” The bones are always here, but an incoming tide brings the XL single bones in late in the day along with the occasional more significant permit.
+The flats you are fishing have not had much angler activity since maybe it was likewise with many of the creeks, channels, and mangrove-bordered water we fished – inside the Acklins Bight and south to French Wells and beyond to Windsor Point and west to Acklins.

 Sun-up to noon-ish, then again in the afternoon

-Bonefishing in Bahamas.
+Bonefishing in the Bahamas.
 Public domain image.

-Scared to death and then, the best day ever
+Scared to death, and then, the best day ever

-The tool box – a 2017 update
+The toolbox – a 2017 update

-Never arrive at a destination with less than two fly rods, less than two reels, backup fly lines for both and plenty of leader material
+Never arrive at a destination with less than two fly rods, less than two reels, backup fly lines for both, and plenty of leader material.

 Think fast.
-A soft action rod can complicate casting – in some cases render it useless on high wind days with heavy flies
+A soft action rod can complicate casting – in some cases, render it useless on high wind days with heavy flies

-The most straightforward explanation regarding the new fly line options can be examined, fully, here…
+The most straightforward explanation regarding the new fly line options can be examined fully here…

 Bonefish / Permit fly options